TechAtNYU/manifesto/README.md

 To vote for president, a executive board member must either (1) lead an initiative, or (2) be on the executive board for at least one whole semester.
-The current president cannot vote, to avoid any conflicts of interest.
+To avoid any conflicts of interest, the current president cannot vote, except to break a tie.

 ---